Shared Ownership

 Frequently asked questions

 The rent is worked out on a percentage basis of the share of the property that you do not own.
-The rent amount will be detailed in your lease and will be detailed thoroughly before you agree to purchase.
+The rent amount will be detailed in your lease, Key Information Documents found on your property’s advert and in your offer email.
+It will also be detailed thoroughly to your chosen solicitors before you agree to purchase who should discuss this with you.

 There is a basic charge per month (our administration fees and building insurance for your property).
-Additional charges apply to communal areas and sites with management companies, so depending on where the property is, we might be paying for people to cut the grass and tend to green spaces near your home.
+Additional charges apply to communal areas and sites with management companies, so depending on where the property is, we might be paying for people to maintain certain aspects of the site.

 We require a £200 non-refundable reservation fee to secure your interest in a property.
 If you aren’t in a position to proceed, the £200 fee holds the property for eight weeks.
 After this time, the property will be available to any other interested parties.
 There will also be legal fees plus disbursements from your solicitor.
 It’s always a good idea to obtain a detailed estimate of costs before instructing any solicitor.
 Additionally, there may be bank or building society fees relating to your mortgage.
+All of our new build properties come without flooring in most of the rooms, this will be something you'll need to source.
+You may also wish to consider moving and fixtures and furniture costs.
+You'll be responsible for any contents insurance you wish to source and use.
 Our friendly team can talk you through these in more detail.

 In most cases, yes, you can staircase right up to the full 100% of your home, at which point you would own the freehold outright.
 Some properties may have elderly or rural restrictions on this.
 Again, our sales team will be able to talk to you about all this and give you details about the property you’re interested in.